ibm-cloud-docs/monitoring/api_sysdig_token.md

 # Working with Sysdig tokens
 {: #api_sysdig_token}

-You can use IAM tokens or Sysdig API tokens to authenticate with the {{site.data.keyword.mon_full_notm}} service when you use Python scripts or the Sysdig REST API to automate routine tasks and monitor notifications.
+You can use Sysdig API tokens to authenticate with the {{site.data.keyword.mon_full_notm}} service when you use Python scripts or the Sysdig REST API to automate routine tasks and monitor notifications.
 {:shortdesc}